 The Second World War introduced provisions written in the G.I. bill for veterans, including the formation of the VA mortgage insurance program.
 It provided excellent rates and became part of the compensation package of service members.
 Lending institutions intended for this to stimulating the housing market.
 The loan to value ratio increased 95 percent.
 In addition, the maximum mortgage term extended to thirty years.
 In 1968, the Government National Mortgage Association emerged to bring uniformity to the American mortgage market by bringing financial instruments to keep it afloat.
 The birth of the Federal Home Loan Mortgage Corporation occurred in 1970 to help promote home ownership.
 Adjustable rate mortgages returned to the market during the 1980s under the discretion of the Federal Reserve.
 In 2003, government mortgage institutions accounted for nearly 43 percent of the total mortgage market.

 The mortgage market consists of unique and specially trained investors who understand its complex structure.
 It consists of many professionals, including mortgage brokers, bankers, and correspondents.
 Regulatory practices must also be considered to avoid predatory lending, which resulted in the sub-prime mortgage crisis that country is recovering from slowly.
-Buyers need to understand the depth of the mortgage information available to them in order to obtain a risk-free loan for their home, including the implications of adjustable-rate and hybrid mortgages to avoid pitfalls when fixed-rate loans expire.
+Buyers need to understand the depth of the mortgage information available to them in order to obtain a loan for their home, including the implications of adjustable-rate and hybrid mortgages to avoid pitfalls when fixed-rates expire.
 Recent lawsuits against Bank of America and Wells Fargo for allegedly engaging in mortgage fraud stands as a testament and need for stricter regulation.
 Educating the buyer on important mortgage information and regulating the lender will ensure the stability of the mortgage market over the coming years.